 TMJ & Teeth Grinding

 Patients who grind their teeth often develop a TMJ-related disorder or TMD.
-The temporomandibular joint, or commonly referred to as the TMJ, connects the lower jaw to the skull.
+The temporomandibular joint, commonly called the TMJ, connects the lower jaw to the skull.
 When there is added stress on the temporomandibular joint, patients may experience uncomfortable, sometimes painful symptoms.
-Dr. Deckard can work with patients to determine if they have developed a complex bite disorder and recommend the appropriate treatment needed to alleviate their symptoms and improve oral health.

-Treatment Options For Teeth Grinding
+Treatment Options For Teeth Grinding in Washington, DC

 Teeth Grinding FAQs